Grazing/Fencing Apprenticeship – Sonoma Mountain Institute

 Our Work

 Sonoma Mountain Institute manages public and private land for individuals, governmental organizations, and nonprofits across Sonoma and Marin Counties.
-Our team of land managers, stewards, and scientists focuses on managed herbivory as our most effective tool to restore the health of the grasslands and savannas in our bioregion.
-We plan our grazing, monitor its effect both in real-time and through over 100 monitoring points across our ranches, and constantly adapt based on changing conditions.
+Our team of land managers, stewards, and scientists focuses on managed herbivory, primarily cattle, as our most effective tool to restore the health of the grasslands and savannas in our bioregion.
+We plan our grazing, monitor its effect in real-time across 100 bio-monitoring points on our ranches, and constantly adapt based on changing conditions.
 This scientifically rigorous, boots-on-the-ground approach to adaptive management is the bread and butter of our operation.

 The Job